-Female prostate cancer is extremely rare.
+Female prostate cancer is “extremely rare,” according to

-- pain during sex
+- pain, especially during sex or when urinating

 - difficulty urinating

 Most doctors recognize “female prostatitis” to be an infection of the urethra.
 But